Category: Wordpress

 The first step was to make a text-only version of my resume for my AI to consume while building my bio, which I stored in the root of my directory.

 The next step was adding php code that would talk to my Ollama server and generate a bio as a shortcode function.
-This can be done by editting the functions.php, found in /var/www/html/wp-content/themes/<your-theme>/
+This can be done by editing the functions.php, found in /var/www/html/wp-content/themes/<your-theme>

 function get_bio() {